a740g/Toolbox64/README.md

 ## NOTES

-- I made this for myself and as such it is tailored to my coding style and conventions
+- I made this for myself and as such, it is tailored to my coding style and conventions
 - This is not backward compatible with older versions of QB64-PE or QB64
-- All files here are in source only form and will never include any binaries
+- All files here are in source-only form and will never include any binaries
 - There is no directory structure.
 This lends itself well to the fact that you can conveniently use this as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)